OriAmir/React-Responsive-Gallery/README.md

 - Dynamic properties for every screen width size.
 - Images could be selected and controlled/uncontrolled easily.
 - Simple to use.
-- Work with lightbox for image display.
+- Work with `Lightbox` for image display.
 - Full typescript support.
 - Tested with React Testing Library.
   <br/>